DolphDev/siren/README.md

      weather.get_summary() #gets the summary of an report.
 Returns a list of dictionaries weather.get_title() #gets the titles.
 Returns a list of dictionaries weather.get_id() #Gets the id of an entry (the string of the id can be used for reports).
-Returns a list of dictionaries NWS.toolbelt.get_all(weather) #returns a merged version of the above methods
+Returns a list of dictionaries NWS.toolbelt.get_all(weather) #returns a merged version of the above methods.
+Toolbelt, see below for details

-To get an report
+To get a report.

      rep = NWS.toolbelt.id2report(weather.get_id()[0]["id"]) # 0 is the first entry, "id" is the key for the dict.
 Uses toolbelt (see below) report currently supports the following

-     rep.get_meta() #returns the meta information of the report (dict) rep.get_info() #returns the info about the report (dict)
+     rep.load() #Gets the data. must be called before the below are used. rep.get_meta() #returns the meta information of the report (dict) rep.get_info() #returns the info about the report (dict)